DeepDiverGuy/django-swiftapi/README.md

      -H "Content-Type: application/json" \
      -d '{"name": "earbuds", "price": "10.0"}'
 ```
-This will return all the results containing matches either the "name" or the "price" or both.
+This will return all the results containing exact-matches with either the "name" or the "price" or both.

 [Reference](https://django-ninja.dev/guides/input/filtering/)